-Severe reactions are much less common, but include difficulty breathing (with wheeze or swelling that blocks the mouth or throat), feeling faint or dizzy (Anaphylaxis).
+Severe reactions are much less common, but include difficulty breathing (with wheeze or swelling that blocks the mouth or throat), feeling faint or dizzy (anaphylaxis).

-In other children symptoms are delayed.
+Sometimes symptoms are delayed.
 Common complaints are flares in the child’s eczema, colic or belly ache.

 The diagnosis of soya allergy is based on the history of a typical reaction after contact with soya.